charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 solution is to use the [snap-store-proxy][] software.

-The snap store proxy can also be configured to run in an "air-gap" mode, which disconnects it from the upstream store and allows
+The snap store proxy can also be configured to run in an "air-gap" mode, which disconnects it from the upstream store and allows snaps to be "sideloaded" into the local store.
+Information on how to do this is in the [snap store proxy documentation][sideload].

 Note: Running the Snap Store Proxy also requires access to a PostgreSQL database, and an Ubuntu SSO account.